nycdotnet/FromZeroToPullRequestWindows/FromZeroToPullRequestWindows.md

 may be asked to merge those changes before your pull request will be accepted.
 This will require using the Git command line tool.

-Click the gear icon in the top-right and choose "open a shell here".
+Click the gear icon in the top-right of GitHub for Windows and choose "open a shell here".
 You should see a PowerShell instance (GitHub for Windows uses "posh-git") pointed to your repository folder with the name of the current branch at the end of the prompt in square brackets.

 If the branch name listed in square brackets on the prompt is not the branch name that you've been working on, run this command to list the available